hpoleselo/hpoleselo/README.md

 # About Me

-Software Developer with focus on back-end for scalable webservices, Cloud (GCP) and MLOps, Robotics Researcher and Electrical Engineer.
+Robotics Engineer with experience on back-end for scalable webservices, Cloud (GCP), MLOps and Electrical Engineer.

 I like to automate stuff!